Remember having to write those boring and often pointless compare and contrast papers in school.

 Not only would you be caught off guard, but there is no way you would ever buy insurance from that person.

 The same applies to Facebook.
-You need to introduce yourself to your audience by running an advertisement that provides them with useful information such as promoting an article titled “3 Bizarre Ways an Insurance Agent Could Save Your Life.”
+You need to introduce yourself to your audience.
+Run an advertisement that provides them with useful information such as promoting an article titled “3 Bizarre Ways an Insurance Agent Could Save Your Life.”

 When a person clicks on your ad and reads your content, they are not only consuming your information, but they are becoming familiar with your brand.

-You can then use retargeting to serve another ad to people who have read your blog post asking them to like your page or sign up for your email list.
+You can then use retargeting to serve another ad to people who have read your blog post.
+Use the ad to ask them to like your page or sign up for your email list.

 This pushes them deeper into your sales funnel.

-Google Adwords uses a quality score to rank your advertisement and to determine how closely related your ad is to the search query a user is performing.
+Google Ads uses a quality score to rank your advertisement and to determine how closely related your ad is to the search query a user is performing.

-The success of Google Adwords depends on the quality or result that a user obtains from a search.
+The success of Google Ads depends on the quality or result that a user obtains from a search.

 If you searched “Pizza Parlor” into Google and got a bunch of results for Mexican food you probably wouldn’t be using that search engine again.